 - Funding must follow function Funders need to be clear on the outcomes that they want to achieve by funding hubs.
 Hubs must be able to demonstrate their value add to enable greater community conservation effort than would have otherwise been achieved.

 - Evaluating the value-add of hubs is critical Robust monitoring and reporting are essential to ensure funding is achieving the desired outcomes.
 This is likely to demand the development of clear indicators for the success of hubs and mandated reporting against them at multiple levels.

 - A central support body at a national scale would likely assist and improve outcomes Many regional and sub-regional hubs do similar tasks, even if their approach differs.
 Certain tasks are related to nationally consistent processes such as Charities Commission compliance, health and safety, science best practice and other matters.
 Supporting these centrally and disseminating necessary information to hubs will be integral to their success.
 Hubs would also benefit from interfacing with each other to share knowledge, challenges and success.

-The full report is available here with an executive summary for those who want an overview.
+The full report is available here (PDF, 596KB) with an executive summary for those who want an overview.